cockroachdb/docs/v19.2/architecture/replication-layer.md

 #### Epoch-based leases (table data)

 To manage leases for table data, CockroachDB implements a notion of "epochs," which are defined as the period between a node joining a cluster and a node disconnecting from a cluster.
-When the node disconnects, the epoch is considered changed, and the node immediately loses all of its leases.
+To extend its leases, each node must periodically update its liveness record, which is stored on a system range key.
+When a node disconnects, it stops updating the liveness record, and the the epoch is considered changed.
+This causes the node to immediately lose all of its leases.

-This mechanism lets us avoid tracking leases for every range, which eliminates a substantial amount of traffic we would otherwise incur.
-Instead, we assume leases do not expire until a node loses connection.
+Because leases don't expire until a node disconnects from a cluster, leaseholders do not have to individually renew their own leases.
+Tying lease lifetimes to node liveness in this way lets us eliminate a substantial amount of traffic and Raft processing we would otherwise incur, while still tracking leases for every range.

 #### Expiration-based leases (meta and system ranges)

-Your table's meta and system ranges (detailed in the distribution layer) are treated as normal key-value data, and therefore have leases, as well.
-However, instead of using epochs, they have an expiration-based lease.
-These leases simply expire at a particular timestamp (typically a few seconds)––however, as long as the node continues proposing Raft commands, it continues to extend the expiration of the lease.
+A table's meta and system ranges (detailed in the [distribution layer](distribution-layer.html#meta-ranges)) are treated as normal key-value data, and therefore have leases just like table data.

+However, unlike table data, system ranges cannot use epoch-based leases because that would create a circular dependency: system ranges are already being used to implement epoch-based leases for table data.
+Therefore, system ranges must use expiration-based leases.
+Expiration-based leases expire at a particular timestamp (typically after a few seconds).
+However, as long as a node continues proposing Raft commands, it continues to extend the expiration of its leases.
 If it doesn't, the next node containing a replica of the range that tries to read from or write to the range will become the leaseholder.

 #### Leaseholder rebalancing